gersonjferreira/minicurso-ift-2021/00 - Introduction.md

 ### Schrödinger's equation

 - Finite differences and matrix representation
-    - Eigenstates of potential wells
+    - Eigenstates of potential wells and superlattices
 - Inverse power method and $H$ as a linear operator using FFT
     - Gram-Schmidt orthonormalization